purplesyringa/site/blog/suffix-bwt-vs-cyclic-shift-bwt-and-fast-computation/index.md

 So that's what most people do: import [libsais](https://github.com/IlyaGrebnov/libsais), construct the suffix array, drop the full suffix and prepend the empty suffix, and construct suffix BWT via `s[sa[i] - 1]`.
 Or call the `libsais_bwt` function that does the same thing.

 In many cases, that's perfectly fine.
-You can often append a `$` character that compares less than every other character, so that suffix BWT and cyclic shift BWT coincide.
-Or prepend a `^` character so that the full suffix ends up at index $0$ and you don't need to adjust `i`, which ends up doing the same thing.
+You can often prepend a `^` character that compares less than every other character, so that the full suffix ends up at index $0$ and you don't need to adjust `i`.
+Or append a `$` character, so that suffix BWT and cyclic shift BWT coincide up to the position of `$`, which ends up doing almost the same thing.

 ### Tricking SA-IS